draga79/NotiMail/README.md

 With that, you should have NotiMail up and running on your system!
 Enjoy a more efficient email notification experience.

-### Changelog:
+## Changelog

--   **Version 0.11 Alpha - not yet released:**
+### Version 0.11 Alpha (Not Yet Released)

-New Features:
+#### New Features:

--   **Configurable Paths:** Introduced the ability to configure the location of the log file and the SQLite database from the configuration file.
+- Configurable Paths: You can now customize the location of the log file and the SQLite database from the configuration file.
--   **Flexible Configuration:** Added support to specify a custom configuration file when running the script.
+- Flexible Configuration: Added support for specifying a custom configuration file when running the script.

-Changes:
+#### Changes:

 - **Codebase:**
   - Introduced `argparse` to enable command-line arguments.
-Users can now specify the path to a configuration file using `-c` or `--config` option.
+You can now specify the path to a configuration file using the `-c` or `--config` option.
-    -   Moved the config reading to the top of the script to make it globally accessible.
+  - Moved the configuration reading to the top of the script to make it globally accessible.
-    -   Updated the logging setup to fetch the log file location from the config file (`LogFileLocation`).
+  - Updated the logging setup to use the log file location from the config file (`LogFileLocation`).
 If not set, it defaults to `notimail.log`.
-    -   Modified the `DatabaseHandler` class to fetch the database location from the config file (`DataBaseLocation`).
+  - Modified the `DatabaseHandler` class to use the database location from the config file (`DataBaseLocation`).
 If not set, it defaults to `processed_emails.db`.
 - **Configuration (`config.ini`):**
   - Introduced a new `[GENERAL]` section.
-Users can specify `LogFileLocation` and `DataBaseLocation` within this section to set the desired paths for the log file and database, respectively.
+You can specify `LogFileLocation` and `DataBaseLocation` within this section to set the desired paths for the log file and database, respectively.

--   **Version 0.10:**
+### Version 0.10

 - Authentication Tokens for NTFY Notifications: Enhanced the NTFYNotificationProvider to support optional authentication tokens.
-If a token is provided in the config.ini file for a specific NTFY URL, the notification request will include an "Authorization" header for authentication.
+If a token is provided in the `config.ini` file for a specific NTFY URL, the notification request will include an "Authorization" header for authentication.

--   **Version 0.9:**
+### Version 0.9

 - Introduced support for monitoring multiple email accounts.
 Configure multiple accounts in the `config.ini` using the format `[EMAIL:account1]`, `[EMAIL:account2]`, and so on.
 - Maintained compatibility with the old single `[EMAIL]` configuration for a smooth upgrade path.